Ghost of Tsushima: Plot

 In 1274, a Mongol fleet led by Khotun Khan invades the Japanese island of Tsushima.
 The jitō, Lord Shimura, and his nephew Jin Sakai lead an effort by the five great families of the island (Clan Shimura, Clan Sakai, Clan Adachi, Clan Nagao, and Clan Kikuchi) to repel the invaders as they land at Komoda Beach.
 However, the battle ends in disaster, with the samurai killed by the superior weapons of the Mongols, Shimura captured, and Jin severely wounded and left for dead.
-He is found and revived by the scavenger Yuna, who informs him that the whole island has fallen to the invaders.
+He is found and revived by the scavenger Yuna, who informs him the whole island has fallen to the invaders.
 Jin storms the Khan's stronghold at Castle Kaneda to rescue Shimura but is defeated by the Khan and thrown off the castle bridge.

 Realizing he cannot defeat the Mongols alone or with traditional samurai tactics, Jin recruits allies and learns guerrilla warfare tactics from Yuna.
 He recruits Yuna, her blacksmith brother Taka, sake merchant and swindler Kenji, archer Sadanobu Ishikawa, female samurai Masako Adachi, and his mercenary friend Ryuzo along with Ryuzo's Straw Hat rōnin.
 As Jin disrupts Mongol activities and liberates villages, the islanders revere him as "The Ghost," a samurai spirit that has risen against the Mongols.
 Taka crafts a grappling hook for Jin to scale Castle Kaneda's walls, and Jin attacks the site with his allies.
 Destitute and starving from harsh wartime conditions, Ryuzo and the Straw Hats betray Jin to collect the bounty issued to him by the Khan.
 Jin fends them off, frees Shimura, and retakes Castle Kaneda.
 Despite their victory, the Khan has already left to conquer Castle Shimura with Ryuzo.

 Jin recruits the warrior monk Norio, Norio's fellow monks, and the disgraced Yarikawa family to retake Castle Shimura.
 He also recruits local pirate Goro on Shimura's behalf to carry a petition for reinforcements and a request to be adopted as his heir to the shogun.
 With a new army being assembled, Jin recovers his family's ancestral armor from the Sakai family caretaker Yuriko, who teaches him how to create poison.
 Under orders from Shimura, Jin and Taka try to infiltrate a fortress where Ryuzo is located, but are ambushed and captured by the Khan.
-When Jin refuses to submit to his rule, the Khan demands that Taka kill him for his freedom.
+When Jin refuses to submit to his rule, the Khan demands Taka kill him for his freedom.
 Taka instead attempts to attack the Khan, but is killed and his corpse beheaded; after the Khan leaves, Jin frees himself and eradicates the Straw Hats with Yuna's help.
 The Shogun's reinforcements arrive, and Shimura leads the assembled army in an assault on Castle Shimura, driving the Mongols into the inner keep.
 As the Mongols retreat, they detonate explosives on the bridge leading to the inner courtyard, inflicting massive casualties on the advancing samurai.